wangjiangb/wangjiangb.github.io/README.md

 ###Attention

-I'm no longer maintaining Thinny, at least not until I've time to work on it again.
+I'm no longer maintaining this repository.

 If you want to add something, feel free to send a pull request, which I'll see if it's okay and merge.
-Or you can [report an issue](http://github.com/camporez/Thinny/issues) and pray.

 ----